hemantksingh/messup-learn/People/Awareness.md

 # Being aware of your goal

-The origins of your personal goal may be due to resentment and agitation within yourselves - the desire to change or fix something in your life that doesn't let you sleep at night.
+The origins of your personal goal are due to resentment and agitation within yourselves - the desire to change or fix something in your life that doesn't let you sleep at night. *The more the selfishness in an individual the more is the mental agitation*.
 So the pursuit of your goal may have a selfish origin within an agitated mind.
-However an unstable mind filled with resentment and anger clouds your intellect and you will struggle to have clarity of thought on how to go about achieving your goal.
-Therefore it becomes necessary to develop purity of thought and unselfishness in your goals with a larger purpose that is beyond your immediate self.
+However *the more the mental agitation the less your intellect can function*.
+An unstable mind filled with resentment and anger clouds your intellect and you will struggle to have clarity of thought on how to go about achieving your primary goal.
+Therefore it becomes necessary to develop purity of thought and unselfishness in your pursuits by having a larger purpose that is beyond your immediate self.

 *Money is not a bad thing if profit is for the purpose of wider positive impact.*